 Marietta College abides by the Family Education Rights and Privacy Act of 1974 (FERPA).
-Information held by the College in any office (e.g., Records Office, Office of Student Life, Center for Health and Wellness, Career Center, Office of Admission, Office of Student Financial Services, Office of Student Accounts, and faculty offices) is released for off-campus use only with the student's written consent or upon subpoena, with the exceptions listed below:
+Information held by the College in any office (e.g., Records Office, Office of Student Life, Center for Health and Wellness, Career Center, Office of Admission, Office of Student Financial Services, Office of Student Accounts, and faculty offices) is released for offcampus use only with the student's written consent or upon subpoena, with the exceptions listed below:

 - Data classified as directory information, which may be released to anyone by the College on request, includes the student's home and local addresses, telephone, email, photograph, dates of attendance, schedule of classes, degrees and awards received, date of graduation, major field of study, participation in officially recognized activities and sports, and, if a member of an athletic team, weight and height.
-In addition, information about a student's accomplishments, such as participation in recognized student activities and the high school the student attended, unless the student specifically requests that such communication not take place.
-Such a request may be made in writing and sent to the Office of Strategic Communications, Irvine Administration Building.
+In addition, information about a student's accomplishments, such as participation in recognized student activities and receipt of awards and honors, may be communicated to news media, parents and the high school the student attended, unless the student specifically requests that such communication not take place.
+Such a request may be made in writing and sent to Communications & Brand Management, Follett House.
 Such requests must be resubmitted at the beginning of each academic year and may cover no more than one year. - Student records (i.e. grades, disciplinary action, health records, etc.) may be released to parents or legal guardians only with signed consent of the student.
 The student must provide the College with a signed waiver for such release of information.
 Waiver forms are available in the Records Office.
-See the Parental Notification Policy for specific circumstances in which exceptions may be made. - Photographs or video of students held by the College in any office (e.g., Office of Strategic Communications, Office of Admission, etc.), and obtained through an orchestrated or planned photo or video shoot cannot be used or released for marketing purposes of the College without written consent from the student.
-Photographs or video taken during live events (e.g., athletic contests, Commencement, Matriculation, etc.) are allowed to be used, unless the student has a signed request on file with the Office of

-Strategic Communications to not use any images or likenesses of them on file.
+See the Parental Notification Policy for specific circumstances in which exceptions may be made. - Photographs or video of students held by the College in any office (e.g., Communications & Brand Management, Office of Admission, etc.), and obtained through an orchestrated or planned photo or video shoot cannot be used or released for marketing purposes of the College without written consent from the student.
+Photographs or video taken during live events (e.g., athletic contests, Commencement, Matriculation, etc.) are allowed to be used, unless the student has a signed request on file with Communications & Brand Management to not use any images or likenesses of them on file.
 This request is valid for one year and must be re-submitted each academic year.